Training & Certifying Data Center Professionals - What are the Options?

 If you a data center manager planning training for your team hopefully this information will help give you some pointers to get you started in assessing how much of an investment in time and money you will need to make.

 Besides the training costs, travel & accommodation, you will need to take into account the exam preparation and costs.
 Then there are the ongoing continuous education requirements, costs and time, in order to keep your certifications current.
+However, keeping certifications current is an essential part of any training program.

 We'll try to keep this information up to date with regular reviews - so please check back for updates.